zrxbeijing/NewsTrader/README.md

 In general, we have two ways of obtaining news data.
 The first one is to extract news data from open-source datasets, such as _CommonCrawl_ and _GDELT_.
 These datasets aim to democratize the access to news and have gain attention from the investment community.
-The first one is the GDELT Project, which claims to be the largest open-source news database (NewsTrader.newsfeed.gdeltdatabase).
+The first one is the GDELT Project, which claims to be the largest open-source news database.
-Speically, there is a sub news database of the GDELT Project, called Global Entity Graph, from which news are already processed by Google (NewsTrader.newsfeed.gegdatabase).
+Speically, there is a sub news database of the GDELT Project, called Global Entity Graph, from which news are already processed by Google.
 The second one is the Common Crawl Project.
 We focus on the CC news database of the Common Crawl Project, as we are only interested in news articles, but not general webpages.
 We showcase how to dive into these datasets and extract useful text data for the purpose of use in building language